Forming the Present Perfect in Spanish: Sentences + Practice

 How to form sentences in the present perfect in Spanish

-Sentences with the perfect in Spanish are not that complex.
-Just like in the English language, in Spanish it is common to use words such as “POR” (for), “DESDE” (since), YA (already), TODAVÍA (yet) to complement the sentences.
+Sentences with the perfect tense in Spanish are not that complex.
+Just like in the English language, it is common to use words such as “POR” (for), “DESDE” (since), YA (already), TODAVÍA (yet) to complement the sentences in Spanish.
 The words “YA” and “TODAVÍA” are often used at the beginning or at the end of sentences, for example: “Ya he visto la película” (I have already watched the movie) or “Todavía no hemos cenado” (We have not had dinner yet).
+As for negative sentences, you just need to add the word “NO” before the right conjugation of “HABER”.
+Check the two examples in the picture below:

 Making sentences with the present perfect in Spanish

-Something important that you should know is that the present perfect in Spanish is not used as frequently in Latin America as in Spain.
-Of course, we understand it completely and use it a bit often, but we do use the past tense instead with more frequency.
+As a cultural note, keep in mind that “el pretérito perfecto” is not used as frequently used in Latin America as it is in Spain.
+Of course, we understand it completely and use it a bit often, but we do use the past tense instead more often.
 For example, in Spain people will often use the “pretérito perfecto” to talk about lots of different things, e.g. “Ya he escuchado esa canción” (I’ve already heard that song) or “Te he contado la historia varias veces” (I have told you the story several times).
 On the other hand, in Mexico you will probably hear more sentences with the past tense like “Ya escuché esa canción” (I already heard that song) or “Te conté la historia varias veces” (I told you the story several times).
 Both forms are easily understood, and the one you use will depend on the context and the message you want to convey.

 Pay attention to the next group of sentences using the present perfect in Spanish.
 Compare the sentences with their translation in English and try to identify the main differences and similarities.